CogStack/risk-score-builder/README.md

 There are 3 inputs to prepare:
 1. manual definition file - these are high-level concepts that will be mapped to all descendent terms in the ontology
 2. manual exclusion list (optional)
-3. the ontology you want to use hosted somewhere e.g. locally or via a public API
+3. the ontology you want to use accessible e.g. locally or via a public API

 ### 1. Manual definition file
 A csv file with these headings: